Should we avoid the sun to prevent Melonoma (skin cancer) and always use a sunblock?

 But: Sunblocks are blocking our vitamine D.

-Michael F. Holick of the University of California gives a great entertaining lecture on this issue.
+Dr. Michael F. Holick of the University of California gives a great entertaining lecture on this issue at 22 april 2016 in Vienna:

 Our skin makes vitamin D after exposure to the sun.
 Old information told us vitamin D was only needed to avoid Rickets (bone disorder).
 Only 15 minutes of sun on just your head and hands would be enough to avoid that if you are white and live in Europe or America.
 But prof. Holick (and others) says that rickets is an extreme case of vitamine D deprivation.
 That this is only the visual tip of the iceberg.
 We really need much more: up to 2 to 4 hours of outdours activity, to make all the vitamine D we really need for optimal performance.
 Vitamin D is needed for the immuun system and to make neurotransmitters.
 (The body cannot take Magnesium in without vitamine D: it is believed to be a co-helper in many ortho molecular systems we do not comprehend yet).